-Eliminating food aid will not encourage refugees to return to Rwanda nor render even-handed justice.
+Eliminating food aid will not encourage refugees to return to Rwanda nor render evenhanded justice.
 On the contrary, it will increase the host country's burden, with the risk of heightened violence in the region.
 The NGOs urge the international community to provide for the refugees' basic needs.
 Food must be made available throughout the region where needs are the greatest.

 In late April 1995, the situation had not improved.
-Jacques de Milliano, General director MSF Holland, and Wilna Van Aartsen, deputy programme manager for the Great Lakes, went to the Katale camp in Zaire to begin talking with the team about possible withdrawal.
+Jacques de Milliano, General Director of MSF Holland, and Wilna Van Aartsen, Deputy Programme Manager of MSF Holland for the Great Lakes, went to the Katale camp in Zaire to talk with the team about possible withdrawal.
 The team was opposed to the idea.